strdavis/tetris-clone/README.md

 <br />

 We need to let SDL_gpu know where to find the SDL 2.0 headers.
-In the .framework you just copied, open the file. . .
+In SDL_gpu.framework, open the file. . .
 ```
 Versions/A/Headers/SDL_gpu.h
 ```